OpenAiTx/OpenAiTx/projects/mini-software/HtmlTableHelper/README-en.md

 editable + ajax editable table
     - Route issues
     - CRUD functionality
-    - SID required
+    - Needs SID
 - [ ] Support Paging
     using linq skip and take
     but it'll get trouble in datatable
     it looks like i have to convert datatable as enumerable
 --->

 ---

-Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-06-11
+Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-06-30

 ---